-Lake of Ilay is a natural lake of icy origin with a wild appearance.
-This lake will surprise you with its turquoise coloured shores on a clear day and its cliffs in the background.
+Lake Ilay is a natural lake of glacial origin with a wild appearance.
+This lake will surprise you with its turquoise-coloured shores on a clear day and its cliffs as a backdrop.

-It is also called the Lac de la Motte because it has the particularity of having an island or motte.
+The lake is also known as Lac de la Motte, because it has an island or motte.

-The island was connected to the land by a causeway, now submerged, but whose trace can be followed by the rushes that cover it.
+The island was linked to the land by a causeway, now submerged, but whose traces can be traced by the rushes that cover it.

-With a very elongated shape and a surface area of 72 hectares and an average depth of 10 m, it is mainly fed by the Grand Maclu lake, to which it is connected by a small natural canal of about 200 metres.
+With a surface area of 72 hectares and an average depth of 10 metres, it is fed mainly by the Lac du Grand Maclu, to which it is linked by a small natural canal some 200 metres long.

 Possible activities :

-Hiking (tour of the 3 lakes / 4 lakes) and mountain biking (tour of the 5 lakes), horse riding, activities and entertainment offered during the holidays ...
+Hiking (tour of the 3 lakes / 4 lakes) and mountain biking (tour of the 5 lakes), horse riding, holiday activities and entertainment...